Updated on: May 1, 2022

 - Identity theft protection.

-All of BullGuard’s packages include BullGuard’s anti-malware/spyware scanner and the game booster mode.
-However, users that upgrade to BullGuard Premium Protection gain coverage on up to 10 devices, plus identity theft protections for users in the US, Canada, and much of Western Europe.
+BullGuard offers a range of packages, starting at $9.99 / year, all of which include BullGuard’s anti-malware/spyware scanner and the game booster mode.
+The entry-level Antivirus product covers just 1 PC, whereas the top plan, BullGuard Premium Protection ($40.00 / year) covers up to 10 devices and includes BullGuard’s full range of features, including identity theft protections for users in the US, Canada, and much of Western Europe.

-BullGuard’s anti-malware scanner caught most of the spyware files in my testing, including the Red Shell spyware app — but it missed a couple of tricky spyware files that the other antiviruses on this list caught.
-BullGuard also comes with an excellent game booster for improving gaming performance and identity theft protections for users in the US, Canada, and some parts of Europe.
+BullGuard’s anti-malware scanner successfully caught all of the spyware and other malware in my tests, but it slowed down my system performance during the scan.
+BullGuard also comes with a good game booster for improving gaming performance, and identity theft protection for users in the US, Canada, and some parts of Europe on its top plan.
 All of BullGuard’s plans are available with a 30-day money-back guarantee.

-Adaware provides a variety of additional features.
-Its Digital Lock feature is pretty good — it can encrypt, password protect, and permanently delete sensitive files.
-However, Adaware’s other features, like web protection, network protection, and parental controls, aren’t as good as the offerings from premium antivirus suites like Norton and Avira.
+Adaware also provides a decent range of additional features, including real-time protection, web protection, network protection, parental controls, and optimization tools.
+However, while not bad, none of these features are quite as good as the offerings from premium antivirus suites like Norton and Avira.

-Adaware is a decent anti-spyware program that also offers good file encryption and protection tools.
-Adaware also has a firewall, web and network protections, and parental controls, but they’re not as good as similar tools from brands like Norton, Avira, or Bitdefender.
-If you’re curious, you can download Adaware Antivirus Free and decide if you want to upgrade to one of Adaware’s paid plans.
+Adaware is a decent anti-spyware program that comes with a good range of additional security tools.
+It has a firewall, web and network protections, and parental controls, but they’re not as good as similar tools from brands like Norton, Avira, or Bitdefender.
+Adaware doesn’t have a clear money-back guarantee, although it implies refunds within 30 days should be possible.
+But if you’re curious, you can download Adaware Antivirus Free before you decide if you want to upgrade to one of Adaware’s paid plans.

 Best Dedicated Anti-Spyware Software